eyob721/alx-low_level_programming/0x02-functions_nested_loops/README.md

 -   2-print_alphabet_x10.c
     -   a function that prints lowercase alphabets, followed by a new line, x10 times.
     -   \_putchar can only be used twice
+-   3-islower.c
+    -   a function that checks for lowercase character.

 ## Advanced